Praze-hub/Hustle-api/README.md

 ## 🚀 Project Idea

-Many skilled workers struggle to gain visibility and access to customers. **ArtisanConnect** solves this by allowing artisans to:
+Many skilled workers struggle to gain visibility and access to customers. **Hustle** solves this by allowing artisans to:

 - Create a profile and portfolio showcasing their work
 - Upload images of completed jobs